PaulsBarkans/rss-file-fetcher/README.md

 rss-file-fetcher
 ================

 A simple PHP script that parses remote RSS feed and downloads remote files from it.
-Script doesn't use a database.
+No database required.

 Requirements
 -------------